urbit/urbit.org-reloaded/app/content/get-on-the-network.md

 Tlon exists to build beautiful tools for staying connected.
 Download the [Tlon mobile app](https://tlon.io) and you’ll be on the network in seconds.

 [Red Horizon](https://redhorizon.com){% br /%}
-Red Horizon provides free Urbit hosting with several urbit apps pre-installed.
+Red Horizon provides free Urbit hosting with several apps pre-installed.

 {% /overview-section %}